Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 If he eats anything or takes a drink, you may need to take him outside again.
 Yes, you'll be doing a lot of that until he's fully potty trained!

-If you have children, make sure you've read them the riot act and that they know how to behave around their new puppy.
+If you have children, be sure you've read them the riot act and that they know how to behave around their new puppy.

 When the pup is around, they must remain calm and reasonably quiet, making no sudden moves that could frighten him.

-Next, take your new pet to a room where you can sit down, relax, and spend a few quiet minutes together; this is great bonding time.
+Next, take your new pet to a room where you can sit, relax, and spend a few quiet minutes together, without any distractions; this is great bonding time.

 If he's tired, let him fall asleep, gently place him in his new crate and leave him.